JetBrains-Research/KEEPs/KEEP.md

 The good example of their adoption for OO language is [Scala's capabilities](https://docs.scala-lang.org/scala3/reference/experimental/cc.html).

 But we state that their use-cases are different from the proposed feature.
-While they are great to track some io interactions and more complex exceptions, they may be too complex to handle simple cases like function `last` or that user's age is not in the range.
+While they are great to track some IO interactions and unrecoverable exceptions, they may be too complex to handle simple cases like function `last` or that user's age is not in the range.

 ### Goals